pudly/schmopera-hugo/content/articles/bluebeard-s-castle.md

 +++
 Hello, Schmop-Tops,

-Your friendly neighbourhood Greg here, to let you know that the spring opera season is definitely sprung.
+Your friendly neighbourhood Greg here, to let you know that the spring opera season // is // definitely sprung.
 Sorry for the delay on this one, it was a lot to chew on.

 On last Wednesday night I had a coming home of sorts.
-After three long years Against The Grain opened their first live performance since 2019's Figaro's Wedding (featuring Yours Truly.)
+After three long years, [Against the Grain Theatre](/scene/companies/against-the-grain-theatre/) opened their first live performance since [2019's _Figaro's Wedding_](https://www.theglobeandmail.com/arts/music/article-against-the-grain-theatres-figaros-wedding-marries-a-mozart-classic/) (featuring Yours Truly.)

-Full Disclosure: I've been working with AtG since the jump.
-I'm the only singer to have performed every performance of both Figaro's Wedding and La boheme.
-I'm currently the host of their monthly Opera Pub - if you're in Toronto bring yourself down, it's loads of fun.
+Full disclosure: I've been working with AtG since the jump.
+I'm the only singer to have performed every performance of both _Figaro's Wedding_ and [_La bohème_](/hype-atg-boheme/).
+I'm currently the host of their monthly [Opera Pub](https://atgtheatre.com/upcoming/opera-pub/) -- if you're in Toronto bring yourself down, it's loads of fun.
 So I have a long close relationship with them.

 That being said, Bluebeard's Castle is a co-production with Theatre of Sound and Opera Ventures.
 Similar to ATG, these visionary artists are focusing on re-imagining Operas to tell current, contemporary stories.
 While the visions of the two companies are in total synergy, you can tell this production is different than AtG Shows past.